mukhamadazistholib/marinegeo.github.io/_project-modules/seagrass-quadrats.md

 ---

 ## Overview
-The abundance and composition of seagrasses and other underwater vegetation can be quantified quickly and non-destructively with quadrats.
+The abundance and composition of seagrasses and other underwater vegetation can be quantified quickly and non-destructively on scales of m to 10s of m by measuring cover and composition of species within replicated quadrats.
+These measurements can then be used to scale up to the ecosystem level by connecting to measures of seagrass meadow area and extent using aerial drone or satellite imagery.

 ![Seagrass transects, Carrie Bow Cay, Belize]({{site.baseurl}}/assets/modules/seagrass-quadrats/seagrass_quadrats_landing_page.jpg)